 Who is Maltese?
 What constitutes nationality, affinity, belonging?
 If there was a Maltese identity in the past, what will this be like in the future?

-This programme is focused on Malta and the Maltese with special reference to culture and identity in their various forms and manifestations, both past and present.
-Students will be looking into themes such as ethnicity, politics, governance, migration, society, agriculture, environment, religion, archaeology, architecture, law, medicine, music, museums, archives, language, literature, art and heritage.
-This Master’s course draws on expertise from a wide range of disciplines in different faculties, so that students are exceptionally well-supported and have access to a wide and unique range of knowledge.
+This English-taught programme is a multidisciplinary and transdisciplinary approach that is focused on Malta and the Maltese, with special reference to culture and identity in their various forms and manifestations, both past and present.
+You will be looking into themes such as ethnicity, politics, governance, migration, society, agriculture, environment, religion, archaeology, architecture, law, medicine, music, museums, archives, language, literature, art and heritage.
+This Master’s course draws on expertise from a wide range of disciplines in different faculties, so that you will be exceptionally well-supported and have access to a wide and unique range of knowledge.

 The Course shall be open to applicants in possession of a Bachelor degree from this University or an equivalent qualification from another recognized university, in an area of studies deemed suitable by the Board.